 M State is committed to providing equal access to education for all students, and Accessibility Resources strives to cultivate a college-wide culture and climate that supports that commitment.
-We work in partnership with faculty, staff and students to remove disability-related barriers to education through reasonable accommodation to qualified students.
-This includes providing outstanding facilities designed to meet the educational needs of students who may have physical, visual, hearing, learning or other disabilities.
-There are also automatic doors, ramps, restrooms and designated parking for persons with disabilities to ensure complete accessibility to college programs.
+We work in partnership

 Students who have a disability or believe they may have a disability are invited to contact the Accessibility Resources office promptly to determine eligibility and/or submit accommodation requests.
 To receive service, register with Accessibility Resources.
 Once registered, accommodation requests need to be made each semester for which accommodation is requested.
 To reach the M State Accessibility Resources office, please contact one of the Accessibility Resources personnel listed below.